njacobson88/website/content/home/join.md

 The lab manager will be integral to the functioning of the team.
 The lab manager will help facilitate all lab projects, supervise all undergraduate research assistants, coordinate all meetings, and conduct trainings.
 The lab manager will also work closely with Nick, the grad students, and post-docs.
 The lab manager may also have opportunities to conduct original research (see above).
 Given the broad exposure to a number of diverse projects, this will be excellent preparation for those interested in attending graduate school.

-Interested persons should contact Nick directly (njacobson88@gmail.com)
+Interested persons should contact Nick directly (Nicholas.C.Jacobson@dartmouth.edu)

 <br/><br/>
 <br/><br/>